 Key Audit Matter How our audit addressed the key audit matter Estimation of insurance contract liabilities Insurance contract liabilities include Outstanding Claims reserve ("OCR"), Unearned Premiums Reserve ("UPR") and Incurred But Not Reported reserve ("IBNR").
-As at 31 Our audit procedures in this area included, among others: December 2021, the insurance contract liabilities are significant to the Group's total liabilities.
+As at 31 December 2022, the insurance contract liabilities are significant to the Group's total liabilities.
 The Group primarily engages in medical, credit life and group life insurance operations.
 Note 8 to the consolidated financial statements describes the elements that make up the insurance contract liabilities.
-Testing controls over initiation, review and approval process on claims across different lines of business, including claim settlement process.
+Our audit procedures focused on analysing the rationale for economic and actuarial assumptions used by management along with comparison to applicable industry benchmarks in estimating insurance contract liabilities and evaluating the competence, capabilities and objectivity of the experts used by management in estimation.